bhelenbr/make_cv/README.md

 If you add `-m true`, it uses the files “undergraduate research data.xlsx”, “thesis data.xlsx” and “current student data.xlsx” to find the first initial and last names of all of your student advisees.
 It then adds a marker after those names in the .bib file.
 The two markers are \\us for undergraduate student and \\gs for graduate student.
 The actual symbol that these commands create is defined in the `settings.sty` file.
 Currently, make\_cv is configured to mark these authors in perpetuity, meaning that if you have a student who was an undergraduate advisee that became a graduate advisee, then you published with them 10 years later, that author will still receive both an undergraduate and a graduate advisee student marker.
 On occasion, you may have students with the same last name & first initial.
 To disambiguate these situations, you can append the latex command \\un{\<letter\>} to the last name wherever it appears (typically in the bib file & the above .xls files) where letter is just a unique letter.
 This will disappear on typesetting but allows one to force a unique match i.e J Smith\\un{a} will only match to lastnames of Smith\\un{a} in the .bib file.

 If you add `-M false`, it will redefine the \\us and \\gs markers so that no markers are produced in the file.
-This is also configurable in the `cv.cfg` file with the entry includestudentmarkers.
+This is also configurable in the `make_cv.cfg` file with the entry includestudentmarkers.

 If you add `-c true`, it will use google scholar to update/add the field “citations” in the .bib file.
 This is the number of times this article has been cited.
 It will appear in brackets after the bibliographic entry in the c.v.  i.e.

 19. N. Bagheri-Sadeghi+, B. T. Helenbrook, and K. D. Visser.
 “Ducted Wind Turbine Optimization and Sensitivity to Rotor Position”, Wind Energy Science 3, no. 1 (Apr.
 2018), pp. 221–229. doi: 10.5194/wes-3-221-2018. \[42\]

-This can also be turned on and off with `-C` flag or by using the entry includecitationcounts in the `cv.cfg` file.
+This can also be turned on and off with `-C` flag or by using the entry includecitationcounts in the `make_cv.cfg` file.

 `-I true` will use bibtexautocomplete to search for DOI’s that are missing from the .bib file.
 It will add the doi then add a record btacqueried to the .bib file so it will never try to find the doi for that entry again.